zhiyuoe/shadowagent/docs/design-process.md

 The player uses fish to attract bad hippos to get through the river.
 There are two different kinds of hippos in our current stage.
 Good hippos are the peaceful ones that just stay stationary inside the scene; bad hippos are the panic ones that want to eat the fish.

 #### Lesson learned
-- Keep designing more elements into the current scene until it reaches its limit. when the environment is too chaotic for the player to control.
+- Keep designing more elements into the current scene until it reaches its limit.
+When the environment is too chaotic for the player to control.

 ---